debugmen/debugmen.github.io/_posts/2021-03-15-tarinspector.md

 ```

 Hm, it says it cannot find test.tar.
 If we look at our input, it thinks that the filename is test.tar because there is a space after it.
 Let's add an * to the end of test so that it will look for any file starting with test, and call tar on it.
+This will allow tar to grab the whole file while keeping spaces in the name

 `test* --to-command=cat test.txt .tar`